Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/Python/1_LED_(Important).rst

 .. image:: ../_static/imgs/1_LED/Chapter01_27.png
     :align: center

-:red:`If you have any concerns, please contact us via:` support@freenove.com
+:combo:`red font-bolder:If you have any concerns, please contact us via:` support@freenove.com

 The following is the program code:

 .. code-block:: python
+    :linenos:

     from time import sleep_ms
     from machine import Pin